 How to apply

 East Lothian Health and Social Care Partnership provides over £1m in funding to voluntary and community organisations through a number of different funding streams.
-The funding is used to support core services, statutory services as well as project-based initiatives.
+The funding is used to support core services, statutory services as well as project-based initiatives related to adult services.

 Following a review of our funding process, some changes were made to the application process in April 2020.

 Organisations currently in receipt of grant funding are asked to apply for a renewal of their existing grant using the application form and guidance below on an annual basis.
 The fund is also open to applications from organisations not currently in receipt of funding.